A. J. Allmendinger: 2021–2022: Full-time at Kaulig and return to the NASCAR Cup Series

-Allmendinger started the 2022 season with a second place finish at Daytona.
+Allmendinger started the 2022 Xfinity Series season with a second-place finish at Daytona.
 He racked up wins at Circuit of the Americas, Portland, and Indianapolis.
 Following the 2022 Food City 300 at Bristol, Allmendinger clinched the regular season championship.
 He would win back-to-back races at Talladega and the Charlotte Roval.
 Allmendinger was unable to advance to the Championship 4, ultimately finishing fifth in the point standings.